Some of the offers on this page may have expired.

 Like being an authorized user, having a cosigner could give you access to unsecured credit cards that you wouldn’t qualify for with your credit alone.
 But some issuers do not allow cosigning.
 If you don’t see the option on the application, you can call the customer service line to ask.

-Every card that Bankrate reviews is evaluated on a five-point scoring system.
+Every card that Bankrate reviews is evaluated on a 5-star scoring system.
 If you need a secured credit card, you’re probably focused on establishing or re-establishing credit.
 Making our choices for cards this category involves putting special attention on factors such as:

 A lot of secured credit cards will charge cardholders an annual fee.
 Our analysis takes into account the overall value offered by the card, through rewards and other perks, against the annual fee to help you find the most value.